Bobby-Davis/CS-499-Computer-Science-Capstone/category-2-algorithms-and-data-structures/README.md

 # CS-499 Capstone - Category 2: Algorithms and Data Structures

-This enhancement focuses on improving the performance, scalability, and efficiency of animal data handling in the Rescue Animal Management System.
-Originally created in IT-145, the application used in-memory `ArrayList`s and manual `for` loops for filtering and searching records.
-This was manageable for small datasets, but as data volume increased, operations became slower and more inefficient.

-To address these limitations, I enhanced the system by introducing structured filtering, sorting, and pagination logic that leverages MongoDB’s native query and indexing capabilities.
-These enhancements significantly reduced the computational load on both the backend and frontend while providing a better user experience.
+## Original Program Description

+The original Rescue Animal Management System was created as a Java console application in the IT-145 course.
+It allowed users to manage two types of animals — dogs and monkeys — using command-line input.
+Animal records were stored in `ArrayList` collections, and operations such as searching, filtering, and listing animals were performed using `for` loops and conditional logic.
+For example, to find available animals with a specific training status, the program would loop through the entire list and check each record manually.

+While this approach was functional for small datasets, it did not scale well.
+The time complexity for search and filter operations was **O(n)** — meaning that as the number of animals increased, performance decreased linearly.
+There was no support for sorting or pagination, and filtering by multiple fields required nested `if` statements and multiple passes over the data.
+In addition, data was not persistent; all records were lost once the program closed.

+---

+## Overview of Enhancement

+To improve performance and scalability, the application was enhanced using algorithmic principles and MongoDB’s native indexing and querying capabilities.
+This enhancement focused specifically on how animal data is filtered, sorted, and paginated — replacing inefficient in-memory operations with optimized backend logic.

+Instead of performing linear scans in Java, the new system constructs queries in the backend that MongoDB can resolve efficiently, often in **O(log n)** time when indexed.
+These enhancements significantly reduce the computational burden, improve the user experience, and allow the system to scale with larger datasets.

 ---